Manoj-E-S/qml-anomaly-detection/README.md

 # Project Setup

-Follow these steps to set up the `qml-tryout` project using Poetry:
+Follow these steps to set up the `qml-anomaly-detection` project using Poetry:

 1. **Install Poetry**:
     ```sh